blackbarbar/HeroTemplate/README.md

 # Next.js & HeroUI Template

-This is a template for creating a direct business website using HeroUI.
+Template for starting with a solid up to date basement for new projects.

 ## Technologies Used